teamlint/baron/TUTORIAL.md

 Note: “go-style-package-path” means exactly the style you use in your golang import statements, relative to your $GOPATH.
 This is not your system file path, nor it is relative to location of the *.proto file; the start of the path must be accessible from your $GOPATH.
 For example:
 ```
-truss --pbout truss-demo/interface-defs --svcout truss-demo/service echo.proto
+baron --pbout baron-demo/interface-defs --svcout baron-demo/service echo.proto
 ```
-Executing this command will place the *.pb.go files into `$GOPATH/truss-demo/interface-defs/`, and the entire echo-service contents (excepting the *.pb.go files) to `$GOPATH/truss-demo/service/`.
+Executing this command will place the *.pb.go files into `$GOPATH/baron-demo/interface-defs/`, and the entire echo-service contents (excepting the *.pb.go files) to `$GOPATH/baron-demo/service/`.

 ## Middlewares